Closer Commutes – Our Mission

 - discussed this initiative with Cabinet Ministers, MLAs and senior government and agency executives (on-going).

-Over the past three years, Bruce has conducted phone, email and in-person key interviews with dozens of key individuals to better understand the situation, barriers and opportunities.
+Over the past four years, Bruce has conducted phone, email and in-person key interviews with over 100 key individuals to better understand the situation, barriers and opportunities.
 He is grateful for their time, the information and advice they provided and their frank opinions.
 Here are some of their names and affiliations at time of contact, in no particular order:

 - Jason Curteis, president, Baragar Systems